esaude/openmrs-to-cdc-access/README.md

 # Step I

 ### Prerequisites
 Install latest [esaudemetadata module](https://github.com/esaude/openmrs-module-esaudemetadata), the snapshot version has those changes.
+Only applies to those running 1.11.5+ instances.
+If you have our latest platform installed, they conatin the global properties - no need to create them, you just need to provide value for them.

-Or (recommended for openmrs v1.9.2 implementations)
+For those running 1.9.2(recommended for openmrs v1.9.2 implementations), please add the following global properties

 Provide the following global properties from the openmrs interface: